Grant Opportunities

 Habitat Protection Fund

-Casco Bay Estuary Partnership requests proposals for grant-funding of projects that support the permanent protection of targeted habitats in the Casco Bay watershed.
+Casco Bay Estuary Partnership provides funding for projects that support the permanent protection of targeted habitats in the Casco Bay watershed.
 Proposals are welcome from land trusts and government entities including municipalities and state agencies.

 Photo courtesy of Scarborough Land Trust, which received a spring 2023 HPF award to protect a 17-acre parcel in the Stroudwater River Watershed.